Central Refrigerated Service, Inc.

 Second, the complaint claims that Central operates a scheme of “forced labor” in violation of federal law.
 The case claims that Central coerces drivers to stay working for it for up to three years by refusing drivers permission to use their trucks to deliver freight for other companies, by telling owner operators that if they leave their lease, Central will 1) put the driver in default, 2) report the default to the drivers’ DAC report, 3) demand all remaining lease payments be immediately paid, 4) report all remaining lease payments to the drivers’ credit reports.
 By making these threats, Central coerces drivers to work for it for years, even though drivers are not even making the minimum wage in many weeks.
 Some drivers go months without seeing a net profit, even incurring additional debt to Central which gives the company ever more leverage over the drivers.
 This claim covers drivers who worked as owner operators for Central over the 10 years preceding the filing of the complaint.

-The case is to be heard by U.S. District Court for the Central District of California and will be tried by the Honorable U.S. District Judge Virginia Phillips.
+The case was initially to be heard by U.S. District Court for the Central District of California by the Honorable U.S. District Judge Virginia Phillips.
+However, as described below, the case was transferred to the American Arbitration Association for determination.
 Plaintiffs seek to recover the full panoply of expenses that Central shifts to its “owner operators” plus liquidated damages which may equal these deductions.
 The deductions for which plaintiffs seek recovery include truck lease payments, insurance, tolls, accounting fees, bond, equipment such as Qualcomm, etc. Plaintiffs seek unpaid wages, liquidated damages, interest, costs and attorneys’ fees as well as declaratory relief under the FLSA.

 How to Join this Case